awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-replicakey.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PrimaryKeyArn`  <a name="cfn-kms-replicakey-primarykeyarn"></a>
 Specifies the multi\-Region primary key to replicate\.
-The primary key must be in a different AWS Region of the same AWSpartition\.
+The primary key must be in a different AWS Region of the same AWS partition\.
 You can create only one replica of a given primary key in each AWS Region \.
 If you change the `PrimaryKeyArn` value of a replica key, the existing replica key is scheduled for deletion and a new replica key is created based on the specified primary key\.
 While it is scheduled for deletion, the existing replica key becomes unusable\.
 You can cancel the scheduled deletion of the key outside of CloudFormation\.
 However, if you inadvertently delete a replica key, you can decrypt ciphertext encrypted by that replica key by using any related multi\-Region key\.
 If necessary, you can recreate the replica in the same Region after the previous one is completely deleted\.
 For details, see [Deleting multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-delete.html) in the *AWS Key Management Service Developer Guide*
 Specify the key ARN of an existing multi\-Region primary key\.
 For example, `arn:aws:kms:us-east-2:111122223333:key/mrk-1234abcd12ab34cd56ef1234567890ab`\.